-From the fata morgana the Arabian Nights boat ride to the corkscrew roller coaster Python, there are numerous activities to keep the children entertained throughout the day.
-Keep in mind that the park is usually very crowded and its best to visit it during low season.
+From the fata morgana the Arabian nights boat ride to the corkscrew roller coaster Python, there are numerous activities to keep the children entertained throughout the day.
+Keep in mind that the park is usually very crowded and its best to visit it during the low season.

 3. Spoorwegmuseum (Railway Museum), Utrecht